Uniform and Personal Belongings

 - Plain black (non-patterned) tracksuit for cold weather

 Please make sure your child's name is clearly written in all items of clothing.
 Unmarked items will be written in by members of staff.

 Popular trends can cause difficulties in controlling uniform codes, and can compromise safety.
 We thoroughly support individualism, and love to see your children in their own styles and choices of fashion and accessories.
 Special days are set aside for this, called non-uniform days.
 However, when in school uniform we expect:

 - No extreme hairstyles – Mohawk styles should be flat and un-gelled, no patterns or logos shaved into hair, no coloured/streaked hair,

-- Children with long hair need to have it tied back with a simple elastic hair band/bands (no scrunchies).
-They may also wear a plain block colour Alice band (black or burgundy)
+- Children with long hair need to have it tied back with a simple elastic hair band/bands (no large bows/scrunchies/ribbons).
+They may also wear a plain block colour Alice band (black or burgundy) NB: NOT red

 - No makeup/false tan

 - No high boots, heeled shoes or toeless sandals or fashion trainers